 Cloth Armor + 5 Health Pots

 For your starting item, it really comes down to preference.
-When you start Boots of Speed first, you will most likely have to back sooner as you will have less potions and take more damage without the Cloth Armor.
+When you start Boots first, you will most likely have to back sooner as you will have less potions and take more damage without the Cloth Armor.
 You will however be less likely to die in you jungle if you get boots because enemies will not be able to keep up with you.
-Your very early ganks will be a lot more successful as well, especially if you are ganking a lane who does not yet have Boots of Speed.
-You will need to make sure your teammates leash your first buff for you whether you start red or blue in order to avoid blowing through all your potions early when you start with Boots of Speed.
-If you chose to start Boots of Speed, you should be looking to be able to at least buy Cloth Armor and some Health Potions on your first back
+Your very early ganks will be a lot more successful as well, especially if you are ganking a lane who does not yet have Boots.
+You will need to make sure your teammates leash your first buff for you whether you start red or blue in order to avoid blowing through all your potions early when you start with Boots.
+If you chose to start Boots, you should be looking to be able to at least buy Cloth Armor and some Health Potions on your first back

 This will greatly increase your jungle clear times.
 When you are able to afford this you should be looking to back and get it asap.
 Be sure to always keep 1-2 Health Potions on you even with this item just in case as you still don't have any life steal.